Solar EV Innovator successfully exhibits next gen prototype in a two-part series at CES

 Sono Motors is on a pioneering mission to accelerate the revolution of mobility by making every vehicle solar.
 Its disruptive solar technology has been developed to enable seamless integration into all types of vehicles to reduce the impact of CO2 emissions and pave the way for climate-friendly mobility.

 Sono Motors is developing the world’s first solar electric vehicle (SEV) for the masses, the Sion.
-Empowered by a strong community, Sono Motors has amassed more than 14,000 reservations with advance payments for the Sion.
-These vehicles will be produced through contract manufacturing with customer deliveries expected to begin in the first half of 2023.
+Empowered by a strong community, Sono Motors has amassed more than 17,000 reservations with advance payments for the Sion.
+These vehicles will be produced through contract manufacturing.